cathysnider/cathysnider.github.io/create.md

 layout: default
 ---

+# Working with Repositories

-# Creating a New Repository
+## Create a New Local Repository

 Two ways: by cloning someone else's work or using your own